clorece/Allium/README.md

 ### Huge Thanks
 - Emin for using Complementary as the base shader
 - Query for their wonderful LUT code

+### DISCLAIMER
+This shaderpack includes code that was generated or assisted by Artificial Intelligence.
+While all code has been tested for functionality and performance, users should be aware that parts of the logic (e.g., GLSL functions or noise algorithms) were created with the help of generative AI tools.

 ## Beta & Release Versions
 ### Beta